thevilledev/elements-of-ai-idea/README.md

 ## Summary

-Utilise reinforcement learning to augment resource scheduling decisions in a virtualization environment by training an agent to make optimal decisions based on the current state of the system.
+Utilise reinforcement learning to augment resource scheduling decisions in a virtualization environment by training an agent to make optimal decisions based on the current state and past use of the system.

 ## Background